ForceCLI/force/README.md

 Force supports per-project config on your filesystem/source code repository in an `environments.json` config file as a sibling file with your `package.xml`.
 Currently this only supports one feature, simple pre-processing of your metadata with variable interpolation when using the `import` command to deploy metadata.

 The format of that file is a JSON object hash, with keys of environment names (arbitrary strings) containing hashes which the individual environments.
-The object is a hash of environment names (the names are currently used for informative purposes only) mapped to objects which respectively describe the environment, which in turn contain `match` fields that match the environment by the either the login name (`login`) or the target instance (`instance`), or both.
+The object is a hash of environment names (the names are currently used for informative purposes only) mapped to objects which respectively describe the environment, which in turn contain `match` objects of regexes that match by the login name (`login`) and/or by the target instance (`instance`).

 A suggested approach is to leverage the typical Salesforce convention (described in the Users and Contacts section of SF's [Sandbox Setup Considerations](https://help.salesforce.com/HTViewHelpDoc?id=data_sandbox_implementation_tips.htm) documentation) of appending Sandbox names to usernames in order to match environments to logins.
 This method allows for discrimating between prod and the multiple sandboxes in a given org/project, while still allowing for multiple users to collaborate on the project without them having to meddle with their project configuration on an individual basis.